begavett/CoCA/CoCA_Manual.md

 ### Instructions

 *Here* (point to stimulus), *you see numbers in circles and squares.
-I want you to draw a line from 1 in the square to the 2 in the circle to the 3 in the square* (keep pointing) *and just like that alternating between square and circle in ascending order of the numbers till you reach the end here* (point). *You will have two minutes.
+I want you to draw a line from 1 in the square to the 2 in the circle to the 3 in the square* (keep pointing) *and just like that alternating between square and circle in ascending order of the numbers until you reach the end here* (point). *You will have two minutes.
 Ready?
 Go!*

 ![Shape Trail Test](Images/STT.png "Shape Trail Test")